sandstorm-io/sandstorm/README.md

 Please install the following:

-* Linux, with reasonably new kernel version.
+* Linux x86_64, with kernel version 3.13 or later
 * C and C++ standard libraries and headers
 * GNU Make
 * `libcap` with headers